 So this part of the process can be summarised as

-The graphic above shows the major inputs that are needed, namely that of feed, people, infrastructure, genetics etc. There are more of course and the complexities of these you will have to learn over time as you progress in your fish farming career.
+The graphic above shows the major inputs that are needed, namely that of feed, people, infrastructure, genetics etc. There are more of course such as power and water, but we’ll get into these in due course.